imagekit-developer/imagekit-php/README.md

 Create a custom metadata field with this API.

-Refer to the [create custom metadata fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field) for a better understanding of the **Request & Response Structure**.
+Refer to the [create custom metadata fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field) for a better understanding of the **request & response structure**.

 #### Example
 ```php